 Get the opinion of those close to you.
 They will be honest.
 And they want your small business to become successful.
 Be careful to write down their immediate thoughts.
 You want to rank the options by how clear they are to someone hearing your name for the first time.

 You’re getting close when what they think and what your company does, are the same.
 Who knows, they may give you additional suggestions too.
-Take your time with this.
-Once you incorporate, get a business checking account, an EIN number, etc., it’s too late to consider something else.
+But don’t rush it.
+Once you incorporate, get a checking account, an EIN number, etc., it’s too late to consider something else.

 When people use your brand name as a verb, that is remarkable.
 Meg Whitman